Research Activities

 Later Work

-From 2000-2015 we moved towards projects that are more applied, such as developing CVD diamond for electronic applications, fast photomultiplier tubes, micro-plasma arrays, and X-ray lenses, growth of CVD diamond on wires and fibres to make lightweight, stiff fibre-reinforced composite materials, field emission, as well as biosensors.
+From 2000-2020 we moved towards projects that were more applied, such as developing CVD diamond for electronic applications, fast photomultiplier tubes, micro-plasma arrays, and X-ray lenses, growth of CVD diamond on wires and fibres to make lightweight, stiff fibre-reinforced composite materials, field emission, as well as biosensors.
 Again, much of this work ceased when the funding dried up, but we still dabble in some of these activities if requested.

 ![]() |